hknarra/Cloud_Formation/etl_pipeline/README.md

-ETL pipeline from raw account to Staging account
+ETL pipeline from Source account to Staging account
 ===========================================
 Following services have been designed to be a reusable product